International Air & Space Hall of Fame Induction...

 Join us as we honor the accomplishments of famed air and space pioneers.
 They are some of the world’s most significant aviation pilots, crew members, visionaries, inventors, aerospace engineers, businessmen, designers, spokesmen and space pioneers.
 They highlight the importance of technology and innovation.

-Our Hall of Fame represents San Diego’s commemoration of those, who throughout history and around the world have made a significant difference and whose contributions are worthy of special recognition.
+The International Air & Space Hall of Fame represents the commemoration of those, who throughout history and around the world have made a significant difference and whose contributions are worthy of special recognition.

 Meet these air and space legends for an evening of extraordinary recognition and fun, as you're provided a personally experiential peek into each honoree's life.